bfontaine/Pheasant.js/README.md

 - `format`: this attribute is used only if the `type` is not provided or is set to `'string'`.
 It defines the format used for the colors strings.

-This function return an empty array if `from` and/or `to` are missing, and/or if the length is lesser or equal to zero, and/or if the `type` attribute is not valid, and/or the `format` attribute is not valid, and/or `from` (or `to`) is a string which cannot be parsed.
+This function returns an empty array if `from` and/or `to` are missing, and/or if the length is lesser or equal to zero, and/or if the `type` attribute is not valid, and/or the `format` attribute is not valid, and/or `from` (or `to`) is a string which cannot be parsed.
 Some values in the range may be null if you choose the